top of page

 Whiplash Symptoms: Why It Affects More Than Just Your Neck

 If you’ve ever wondered why a “simple” neck strain after a car accident can affect your driving, concentration, sleep, or shoulder movement, you're not imagining things.
+Whiplash and neck pain involve more than just irritated neck muscles — they affect the systems around them too.

 Let’s break it all down in clear, everyday language.